Xpan22/Response-div-stability-competitive-communities/Extended_results.md

 # Introduction

 The purpose of this document is to provide a reproducible record of all analyses and figures in the main article.
 The main article is focused on the effect of species' intrinsic responses on community stability in fluctuating environments.
 We are going to look at the effect of the distribution of species responses, richness, temperature and nutrients on community temporal stability.
-Specifically, we are going to look at the effect of fundamental balance (our measurement of the distribution of species' intrinsic responses) on temporal stability.
+Specifically, we are going to look at the effect of fundamental imbalance (our measurement of the distribution of species' intrinsic responses) on temporal stability.
 Species' intrinsic responses to environmental change can stabilise community biomass in two ways: through response diversity and /or through population stability.
 Thus, as response diversity is thought to stabilize temporal stability of aggregate community properties via asynchrony, we are going to look at the relationship between response diversity and asynchrony.
 Subsequently, we are going to look at the relationship between population stability and temporal stability of community biomass.
 Finally, we use a structural equation model to test the direct and indirect effects of balance on temporal stability of community biomass.

-In this document, we also analyse the predictive power of balance and divergence on temporal stability, and we compare the unique explanatory power of balance and divergence.
-We also look at the interaction between divergence and richness, and between balance and richness.
+In this document, we also analyse the predictive power of imbalance and divergence on temporal stability, and we compare the unique explanatory power of imbalance and divergence.
+We also look at the interaction between divergence and richness, and between imbalance and richness.
 Finally, we assess variable importance using the relative importance of predictors in the full model.
-This part of the document (section 5), is not included in the main article, but it is an important part of the analysis that justify adopting balance instead of divergence, which was the original metric used to design the experiment.
+This part of the document (section 5), is not included in the main article, but it is an important part of the analysis that justify adopting imbalance instead of divergence, which was the original metric used to design the experiment.

 This document is produced by an Rmarkdown file that includes code to reproduce from data all results presented in the main article.